brimdata/zed/k8s/temporal.md

 # Setup instructions for Temporal

-Temporal in installed as a subchart of our zservice Helm "umbrella" chart.
+Temporal is installed as a subchart of our zservice Helm "umbrella" chart.

 Our Helm subchart is based on: https://github.com/temporalio/helm-charts